 Beyond his work in the Ramones, Dee Dee had a thriving solo career and expressed himself artistically in many different mediums.
-He continued writing and recording music consistently, eventually switching from bass to guitar with wife Barbara Ramone on bass and occasionally on vocals.
+He continued writing and recording music consistently, eventually switching from bass to guitar with wife Barbara Ramone Zampini on bass and occasionally on vocals.
 He released a string of singles and solo albums from 1987 - 2002, (many of which remain long out of print).
 A true renaissance man, Dee Dee’s multi-faceted art included an ongoing series of paintings, some of which are prominently displayed at the Rock and Roll Hall of Fame and museum in Cleveland.
 His pieces have sold in galleries all over the world for impressive amounts throughout his lifetime and only continue to escalate in value.

 Dee Dee’s creativity knew no boundaries and neither did his imagination.
 He authored several books including the novel “Chelsea Horror Hotel”.
 The story centers on Dee Dee and his wife Barbara moving into NYC’s infamous Chelsea Hotel where they believe they’re staying in the very room where his old friend Sid Vicious killed Nancy Spungen.
 Dee Dee is tormented by demons that plague the hotel (both living and dead), visited by the ghost of Sid Vicious and other deceased punk rock friends (including Johnny Thunders and Stiv Bators).
-While his other books: “Lobotomy” and “Legend of a Rock Star”, were released as “non-fiction” autobiographies, they intentionally contained many completely fictitious sequences.
+While his other books: “Lobotomy” and “Legend of a Rock Star”, are “non-fiction” autobiographies, they intentionally contained many completely fictitious sequences.

 Dee Dee was truly enigmatic.
 He was known for being a colorful storyteller and enjoyed blurring the lines of reality.
 This is no-doubt, one of the qualities that made Dee Dee and his work so fascinating and endearing.
 The style of punk rock that he embodied and helped to create with the Ramones was a mainstay in his persona and his work to the very end.
 He always exuded the sense of humor and pop sensibilities that made the Ramones so groundbreakingly original, iconic and immortal.